monakhova/starlight_denoising/README.md

 By default, checkpoints are saved in /saved_models/

+### Use noise generator for denoiser training
-To use your noise model during denoiser training, update the function load_generator_model in train_denoiser.py to include your noise model name and path:
+To use your noise model during denoiser training, update the function [load_generator_model](https://github.com/monakhova/starlight_denoising/blob/main/scripts/train_denoiser.py#L364) in train_denoiser.py to include your noise model name and path:
 ```
 elif args.noise_type == 'your_noise_model_here':
         base_file = '../saved_models/your_noise_model_path_here/'